sbamin/code101/web/docs/hpc/gpu/winter_1.md

 touch 11.1.1
 ```

-*   I have put GPU configurations from both, admin installed CUDA drivers and GPU packages that I just have installed above.
+*   I have placed GPU configurations from both, admin installed CUDA drivers and GPU packages that I just have installed above.
 You may need to consult your HPC team to get an idea on configurations that you may able override with conda installed cuda toolkit.

+!!! tip "Example modulefiles for GPU HPC"
-My gpu modulefile is at :octicons-file-code-16: an example [/confs/hpc/gpu_modulefile.tcl]({{ repo.url }}{{ repo.blob }}/confs/hpc/gpu_modulefile.tcl)
+    My gpu modulefile are at :octicons-file-code-16: [/confs/hpc/modules/def]({{ repo.url }}{{ repo.tree }}/confs/hpc/modules/def)

 *   Once we have a modulefile ready, we can load custom gpu env using `module load gpu/11.1.1`.
 *   Notice change in PATH, LD_LIBRARY_PATH, and related env variables.
 For now, you will notice that `"${CONDA_PREFIX}"/bin` is pushed behind other cuda related paths we have configured using modulefile.
 Since I prefer to have `"${CONDA_PREFIX}"/bin` take precedence over rest of `$PATH` contents, I will reset PATH such that `"${CONDA_PREFIX}"/bin`, i.e., `../envs/rey/bin` in Winter HPC, will take precedence over other paths that we are loading via above modulefile.
 See [bash startup](#update-bash-startup) section for details.

-## Jupyter kernels
+### Jupyter kernels

 Let's install Python and R jupyter kernels for _rey_ with [configuration](../../cpu/sumner_2/#python-kernel) similar to that for _yoda_ env.